OctopusDeploy/docs/docs/support/record-a-memory-trace.md

 If we haven't asked for anything specific, start by taking a single snapshot of your running Octopus Server so we can analyze it and go from there.
 :::

-### Get a Snapshot From Your Running Octopus Server
+### Get a snapshot from your running Octopus Server

 This is the best way to start, especially if you cannot restart your Octopus Server, or if the memory problem takes a long time to occur or is difficult to reproduce.
 It requires a small standalone executable called `dotmemory.exe` which will take snapshots of your running Octopus Server.